Freeware discussion

 Calendar Magic remembers the values and redisplays them whenever either

-10. In the "What Time is it in?" form, the last country and town/city
+form is subsequently reloaded.- In the "What Time is it in?" form, the last country and town/city

 selected from Calendar Magic's worldwide locations database are also now